nahate17/assignment-0-SyedTabishAhmed/README.md

 #### Accepting this assignment will give you access to the assginment-0-lschoeneman repository in the niu-csc-340 organization on github

-The primary thing to look for is that YOUR github login is after the dash in the specified repository.
-That is, lschoeneman in this case.
-DO NOTY Accept this assignment if the login name is wrong.
+The primary thing to look for is that **YOUR** github login is after the dash in the specified repository.
+That is, lschoeneman in this case.  **DO NOT** Accept this assignment if the login name is wrong.

 After you accept the assignment you should see a message indicating you are ready to go!